aevenstad/containers/README.md

 # containers
-Collection of singularity containers build for NRIS-HPCs user support
+Collection of containers build for NRIS-HPCs user support